Romanby: Geography

 Before the railway was built, Romanby was separated from Northallerton by a 0.5 mi strip of pasture land, but since the railway opened, the spread of each settlement means that the two are contiguous.
 The Wensleydale Railway passes over a bridge on the outskirts of Romanby village on its way to Redmire from Northallerton West railway station.

 A grade II listed packhorse bridge straddles the Willow Beck.
 Water from the beck powered a water-mill in the village, which was last listed in 1663.
 The beck flows southwards and enters the River Wiske before the A684 road.
 The River Wiske formed the western boundary of the old Allertonshire Wapentake.
 In March 2025, more than 3,700 trees were planted on a 9.5 acre site between the village and the Willow Beck.
 The community woodland, known as Thompson's Wood after the landowners, is part of the White Rose Forest initiative.

 Governance

-North Yorkshire Council has its headquarters at County Hall in Romanby, which is built on the site of a former a racecourse.
-County hall was designed by the York architect Walter Brierley for North Riding County Council.
+North Yorkshire Council has its headquarters at County Hall in Romanby, which is built on the site of a former racecourse.
+County Hall was designed by the York architect Walter Brierley for North Riding County Council.
 The main building constructed in 1904–14 is of two storeys in red brick with ashlar details on a square courtyard plan, it has a 15-bay frontage and 23-bay returns.
 It is a grade II* listed building.

 Romanby electoral ward does not cover all the parish and had a total population at the 2011 Census of 3,946.

 From 1974 to 2023 Romanby was part of the Hambleton District, it is now administered by the unitary North Yorkshire Council.